-South Africa Airways has daily flights to Johannesburg.
+South Africa Airways has flights to Johannesburg.
 Planning a trip to Africa?
 How about visiting two countries in one go?
-Have you been to Kenya on a Masai Mara safari ?
+Have you been to Kenya on a Masai Mara safari?
 Have you considered Malawi?
 Malawi has a lot to offer, especially if you’re planning a family holiday.
 Here are some tips on how to plan your next Malawi family holiday.

 Where to Stay in Hluhluwe-iMfolozi Park

 Hluhluwe-iMfolozi Park offers numerous accommodation options.
 Mpila Camp is a spectacular camp offering cottages, huts and safari tents AUD$40-60 per person.
 Hluhluwe iMfolozi boasts an extraordinary trail system across a 24,000-hectare stretch of wilderness.
 These vary from the 3-hour wilderness walk (AUD$30) to overnight trails.